 The word accessibility has long been a part of daily life.
 But efforts to create equal access have mostly focused on the needs of people with physical disabilities, like visual or motor challenges.
-Only recently has there been some movement to serve the 1 in 5 who learn and think differently.
-But there is still so much more work to do.
+Only recently has there been some movement to serve people who learn and think differently.
+But there’s still so much more work to do.

 It’s not enough to simply comply with today’s accessibility standards.
 The goal shouldn’t just be equal access.
 It should be making products accessible to all and making them easy to understand and use.

 That’s why we’re building new standards that combine accessibility and usability.
 We believe: